 Next, mix together a solution of one part hydrogen peroxide and two parts water in the bowl or cup.
 Dip the toothbrush into the solution and then scrub the shoelaces, focusing on any areas that look particularly dirty.

 Once you’ve given the shoelaces a good scrub, rinse them off with cold water.
-You can either let them air dry or pat them dry with a clean towel.
+You can let them air dry or pat them dry with a clean towel.

 If your shoelaces are still looking a little dull, you can repeat steps two and three until they’re as bright as you want them to be.